2025-2026

 HEPA purifiers and filters

-View status on https://leginfo.legislature.ca.gov/ Yes Bill amended – 5/1/2025 – Amended language would narrow the bill requirements to include coverage for only HEPA purifiers under $500.
-The amendments also remove the prohibition on cost sharing, and limit eligibility for the benefit to only enrollees with health plans or policies in the large group market who are located in counties where a local or state emergency has been declared due to wildfires.
-CHBRP completed an updated fiscal analysis of the bill as amended on 5/1/2025 at the request of the Legislature, which was published on 5/13/2025.
+View status on https://leginfo.legislature.ca.gov/ Yes Bill amended – 7/07/2025 – Amended language would narrow the bill requirements to include coverage for only one HEPA purifier, under $500.
+The amendments also remove the prohibition on cost sharing, and limit eligibility for the benefit to only enrollees with health plans or policies in the large group market who are located in counties where a local or state emergency has been declared due to wildfires, and have a prescription for a HEPA purifier from their health care provider.
+The amended language would also require health plans/insurers to notify enrollees affected by a local or state emergency declaration due to wildfire of the benefit within 30 days of the declaration.
+The background and medical effectiveness sections of CHBRP’s analysis related to HEPA purifiers remain relevant.
+The amendments would increase administrative costs as a result of the notification mandate.
+Utilization of the benefit may decrease due to the requirement for a prescription, which would result in a corresponding decrease in fiscal impact.

 AB 554 González